Anne’s CASES

 Special Victims Unit Division Chief Anne Colt Leitess prosecuted the case.

-Anne Colt Leitess Testifies before the legislature on serial sexual assault bill
+Anne Colt Leitess Testifies before the legislature on serial sexual assault bilL TO ALLOW “OTHER CRIMES” EVIDENCE TO BE ADMITTED AGAINST OFFENDERS

 March 25, 2015